UGURAKSAHIN/QuizApp/README.md

 # Contribution

-If you want to contribute to project:

-1.Fork to this repository
-2.Compose new branch
-3. To commit changes
-4.Send your branch
-5.Open new pull request
+- Fork this repository.
+- Create a new branch.
+- Commit your changes.
+- Push your branch.
+- Open a pull request.

 # License

 This project licensed with Apache 2.0 text.